 This is the vision for PAD-US – the official national inventory of protected areas.

-The first overall PAD-US vision strategy document, prepared in 2009 and used to guide PAD-US development since, is also still available – download report, A Map for the Future (PDF, 1.8 mb) »
+The original PAD-US vision strategy document, prepared in 2009 and used to guide PAD-US development previously, is also still available – download report, A Map for the Future (PDF, 1.8 mb) »

 General Background on PAD-US System